blond-org/blond_common/README.rst

   1. Clone the repository from github or download and extract the zip from here_.

-  2. Add the module to your PYTHONPATH
+  2. Add the folder ON TOP of the blond_common module to your PYTHONPATH (e.g. if the folders are structured as /foo/bar/blond_common, you should add the "bar" folder to the PYTHONPATH, see in __EXAMPLES)

 CURRENT DEVELOPERS